 We support 3 forms of communication: email, voice, and text messaging (SMS).
 We prioritize communication over text messaging as it has the best response rate and shortest time to get a response from patients.
 Here is how our data breaks down when looking at all patients who have accepted an appointment offer.
 It’s obvious that text messaging results in the highest rate of response and appointment confirmation.

-If you’re ready to utilize text messaging, automate your wait list and save more time, contact Luma Health today!
+If you’re ready to use text messaging, automate your wait list and save more time, contact Luma Health today!
 We offer automated waitlists, cancellation management, appointment confirmation texts, referral management, patient recall, and more.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.